Australia outlaws Nazi salute and hate symbols

 “We’ve seen, very sadly, a rise in people displaying these vile symbols, which are symbols that have no place in Australia, they should be repugnant,” he said as he explained the plan.
 “There is no place in Australia for symbols that glorify the horrors of the Holocaust.”

-The new law also bans the public display or trade in symbols associated with organisations that Australian designates as “terrorist,” such as the Islamic State of Iraq and the Levant (ISIL or ISIS), Hamas or the Kurdistan Workers’ Party (PKK).
+The new law also bans the public display or trade in symbols associated with organisations that Australian designates as “terrorist,” such as the Islamic State of Iraq and the Levant (ISIL or ISIS), Hamas, Hezbollah, or the Kurdistan Workers’ Party (PKK).

+That means that the display of the Hamas flag is now banned, which cause legal complications for pro-Palestine groups and demonstrations.

 Australia’s spy agency has been warning that far-right groups are on the rise in Australia and that they had become more organised and visible.